When Blood Sugar Is Too Low

 - not timing the insulin doses properly with meals, snacks, and exercise

-Also, certain things may increase how quickly insulin gets absorbed into the bloodstream and can make hypoglycemia more likely to occur.
-For example, taking a hot shower or bath right after having an insulin injection increases blood flow through the blood vessels in the skin, which can cause the insulin to be absorbed more quickly than usual.
+- taking a hot shower or bath right after having an insulin injection increases blood flow through the blood vessels in the skin, which can make the insulin be absorbed more quickly than usual

 Different people may feel low blood sugar levels differently.
 People with low blood sugar may: